Dzvezdana/image-processing-basics/README.md

 **morphology_gui**

-1. Eliminate all squares less than 15: erosion followed by dilation of a structuring element of 5x5.
+1. *Eliminate small squares*.
+Implemented using erosion followed by dilation of a structuring element of 5x5.
-2. Noise filtering: opening followed by closing using 8x8 structuring element.
+2. *Noise filtering*.
+Implemented using opening followed by closing using 8x8 structuring element.
-3. Boundary extraction: apply erosion on the image using a 5x5 structuring element and subtract the eroded image from the original image.
+3. *Boundary extraction*.
+Implemented by appling erosion on the image using a 5x5 structuring element and then subtracting the eroded image from the original image.
 A thicker boundary can be obtained by increasing the size of the structuring element.
-4. Blob region filling: using region filling algorithm.
+4. *Blob region filling*.
+Region filling algorithm was used.
-5. Count all squares in an image
+5. *Count all squares in an image*.

 Execute using:
 ```shell